Franciel96/GameFlix/README.md

 # GameFlix
-A study of Netflix's layout, but reimagined for a different purpose.
+A study of Netflix's layout in which is based on games, the user may watch gameplays and walk-throughs of multiple games.